cvknage/cvknage/content/blog/02-raspberry-pi-backup.md

 ### Setting up the external storage

 First you need to plug in your external storage to the Raspberry Pi's USB port.
-Because you installed Raspberry Pi with Desktop, removable media will be auto mounted to `/media/pi` by the the [`pcmanfm`](https://manpages.debian.org/bullseye/pcmanfm/pcmanfm.1.en.html) desktop process.
+Because you installed Raspberry Pi with Desktop, removable media will be auto mounted to `/media/pi` by the the <a href="https://manpages.debian.org/bullseye/pcmanfm/pcmanfm.1.en.html" target="_blank">`pcmanfm`</a> desktop process.

 you can use the `lsblk` tool to get at list of all the block devices currently attached to your Raspberry Pi, and their mount points using this command:
 ```bash